These hazelnut chocolate balls are healthy hazelnut energy balls made with a delicious Ferrero Rocher flavor and made with wholesome ingredients.

 Hazelnut Chocolate Balls

-- Preheat oven to 300°F (160°C).
+- Preheat the oven to 320°F (160°C).
 Line a baking sheet with parchment paper.
 Lay the hazelnuts on the tray.

 - Meanwhile, place dark chocolate and coconut oil in the small mixing and melt in the microwave or in a saucepan.